Make your agentverify its own work.

 AI re-checking its own work is a fast-growing line on your AI invoice.
 Reticle makes each re-check roughly 2,500× cheaper.
 Measured, and reproducible from the harness above.

-The real bottleneck
+The bottleneck

 Your agent codes in minutes.